xzs424/log-analysis/README.md

 # Start the program
 1. Install latest version of Vagrant and VirtualBox if you do not have one.
 2. Unzip `schema/newsdata.sql.zip` into the same folder, you should get `newsdata.sql` as the output.
-3. Optionally, you can overwrite `newsdata.sql` so the database will load your schema and data
+3. Optionally, you can overwrite `newsdata.sql` so the database will load your schema and data.
 4. In the root directory, run `vagrant up`.
 5. Run `vagrant ssh` to ssh into the VM.
-6. In your VM, run `cd /vagrant/src` where you can find source code of the program
+6. In your VM, run `cd /vagrant/src` where you can find source code of the program.
-7. Run `python3 app.py` to run the program
+7. Run `python3 app.py` to run the program.
-8. you can then view the query output in `output.txt` located in the `src` folder
+8. you can then view the query output in `output.txt` located in the `src` folder.